 4. Unlike some music festivals this one has a flex in-and-out policy so if you need to skidaddle for a little bit or need a breather, feel free to go and come as you please.

 5. The bathroom situation isn’t ideal for those potty-training because the facility only has port-a-pottys and you might have to wait during peak hours.
 We suggest bringing your own hand sanitizer.
 The good news is that you’ll find 50+ handicap accessible stations so you likely won’t have to squeeze your clan into the normal sized ones.

 7. Let’s talk music!
-The three-day fest will showcase a variety of bluegrass and acoustic roots performances from around 2-10 p.m.
+The three-day fest will showcase a variety of bluegrass and acoustic roots performances from around 2-10:30 p.m.
 Head there when the sets begin to catch music before bedtime.
-New this year, the music festival is increasing its “experiential element” with pop-up jam band sessions throughout the venue.
-For a full line-up click here but really, you can’t go wrong with any set time.
+Expect For a full line-up click here but really, you can’t go wrong with any set time.

-8. For the parents into brews, the Festival will feature samples from over 20 craft breweries and a few local cider houses.
-Sampling happens between 2-5 p.m.
-Not into brews?
-Each tent will feature whiskey barrels and other tasty beverages.
-For a full rundown of the beer hall selections this year click here.
+8. For the parents into brews, the Festival will feature samples from over craft breweries and a few local cider houses scattered throughout three heated beer halls.
+Sampling happens between 2-5 p.m. every day.

-9. There will be free water so bring an empty water bottle to stay hydrated.
+9. There will be free water so bring an empty water bottle to stay hydrated or use your Klean Kanteen festival mug, which comes with every ticket.
 The festival will not have plastic water bottles on site.

 10. The majority of the Festival is outdoors so bring layers!
-Hats, gloves and a winter coat are all necessary.
-As of publication, the forecast calls for rain and snow so plan accordingly!
+Hats, gloves and a winter coat are all necessary, as are ear protection for your littles.

 1960 Squaw Valley Road